tristanlatr/WPWatcher/README.md

         --api_limit_wait
 ```

+**[Review the Wiki](https://github.com/tristanlatr/WPWatcher/wiki)** for more documentation, anyone can edit Wiki pages, please feel free to add any useful documentation, exemples or tips !

 #### Notes on script behaviours
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans.
 You might run into file not found error (#13), please consider adding `--cache-ttl 0` to WPScan arguments.
 - You might want to use `--ff` (fail fast) when you're setting up and configuring the script.
 Abort scans when WPScan fails, useful to troubleshoot.